-You might have just landed on the page that changes how you look at money for the rest of your life.
+You’ve just landed on the page that will change how you look at money for the rest of your life.

 Trust me.
 That’s a good thing.

-Although these movement were all independent each other, they all had one similar underling theme:
+Although these movements were all independent of each other, they all had one similar underlying theme:

-Below is the core beliefs of what those movements were about and what The Money Uprising Movement (and this blog) stand for.
+Below are the core beliefs of what those movements were about and what The Money Uprising Movement (and this blog) stand for.

 When I was deployed to Iraq, we were always instructed to not become complacent.